AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/StartGcode.png)

 # Volumetric Speed Limiting

+The profiles folder contains profiles with this set to 11, 15, 24, and 30mm<sup>3</sup>/sec.
+Choose the appropriate value for your specific hotend (see below).

-### **:warning: It is very important that you update the volumetric speed setting, otherwise you may have extruder skipping and/or filament grinding.**
+**If you set this too high for your hotend, you may have extruder skipping and/or filament grinding.**

 ![](Images/VolumetricSpeed.png)